rahul385/Titanic-Survival-Prediction/README.md

 ## Installation <a name="installation"></a>

-There are no additional libraries required to run the code beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*
+All the librarires required to run the code are mentioned in [requirements.txt](https://github.com/rahul385/Titanic-Survival-Prediction/blob/master/requirements.txt).

 ## Project Motivation<a name="motivation"></a>